microsoft/AzureTRE/docs/tre-admins/setup-instructions/prerequisites.md

     An alternative of running the development container locally is to use [GitHub Codespaces](https://docs.github.com/en/codespaces).

 !!! warning
-    This solution and procedures described throughout the documentation have been tested on machines using ***amd64 architecture*** CPUs.
-We have limited access to other types of machines and some issues might exist if those are used.
+    The procedures described throughout the documentation have been tested using machines with ***amd64 architecture*** CPUs.
+We have limited access to machines with other CPU architectures and issues may be encountered if those are used.

 ## Next steps